NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

                          check.size=F)

 Data downloaded this way are stored in R as a large list.
 For this tutorial, we'll work with the individual dataframes within this large list.
-Alternativel, each dataframe can be assigned as its own object.
+Alternatively, each dataframe can be assigned as its own object.

 To find the spatial data for any given data product, view the variables files to